AI Ethics

 • Always review, fact-check, and evaluate AI outputs.

-• Remember: your critical thinking, not the AI, must guide the final work.
+• Remember: your critical thinking, not the AI tool, must make the final decision.
+This decision is always your responsibility.

 3. Fairness, Bias & Cultural Sensitivity

-• Evaluate responses for bias and inclusivity to avoid reinforcing stereotypes.
+• Evaluate responses for bias and a lack of inclusivity to avoid reinforcing biases and stereotypes.

 • Check multiple sources, not just AI outputs, for diverse viewpoints.